 - During the meeting, consultants WSP and Nurture Nature Center reviewed the projected impacts of climate change on Bethlehem, introduced the climate action planning process, and provided information about actions the City has already taken to address climate change.
 Participants were then asked to share their thoughts on the goals and priorities they hope to see reflected in the plan.

-- Additional public meetings are planned for September and November.
+- An additional public meeting is planned for November.
 Details will be published here when these dates are announced.

 - Have an idea or a suggestion?
 Submit it to the CAP development team.